How to Build an Emergency Litter or Stretcher in a Survival or Wilderness Situation

 -

-1. Using Poles and Fabric (Traditional Stretcher)
+1. Pole and Fabric Method (Classic Stretcher)

 -